explodingcamera/tinywasm/README.md

 See the [examples](./examples) directory and [documentation](https://docs.rs/tinywasm) for more information.

-## Precompiled Modules

-TinyWasm modules can be compiled to the internal `twasm` bytecode format, which stores the optimized instruction representation for faster loading and reuse.

 ## Cargo Features

 - **`std`:** Enables `std` and parsing from files and streams.
 Enabled by default.
 - **`log`:** Enables integration with the `log` crate.
 Enabled by default.
 - **`parser`:** Enables `tinywasm-parser` and top-level parse helpers.
 Enabled by default.
 - **`validate`:** Enables WebAssembly validation while parsing.
-Enabled by default and configurable through `ParserOptions`.
+Enabled by default and configurable through [`ParserOptions`](https://docs.rs/tinywasm/latest/tinywasm/parser/struct.ParserOptions.html).
 - **`archive`:** Enables serialization and deserialization of the internal `twasm` format.
 Enabled by default.
-- **`canonicalize-nans`:** Canonicalizes NaN values.
+- **`canonicalize-nans`:** Uses a [canonical NaN](https://en.wikipedia.org/wiki/NaN#Canonical_NaN) for normalized NaN results.
 Enabled by default.
 - **`debug`:** Derives `Debug` for runtime types.
 Enabled by default.
 - **`parallel-parser`:** Parallelizes function parsing when `std` is enabled.
 Enabled by default.
 - **`guest-debug`:** Exposes module-internal by-index inspection APIs (`*_by_index`).
 - **`simd-x86`:** Enables x86-specific SIMD intrinsics and uses `unsafe` internally.

-With default features disabled, `tinywasm` depends only on `core`, `alloc`, and `libm`[^libm], making it usable in `no_std + alloc` environments.
+With default features disabled, `tinywasm` depends only on `core`, `alloc`, and `libm`, making it usable in `no_std + alloc` environments.

-Use `Engine` and `engine::Config` when you need non-default runtime settings such as fuel accounting, stack sizing, or the GC collection threshold.
-A `ResourceLimiter` attached to the engine's config bounds guest memory, table, and GC heap growth and can trap rejected requests.
+Use [`Engine`](https://docs.rs/tinywasm/latest/tinywasm/engine/struct.Engine.html) and [`engine::Config`](https://docs.rs/tinywasm/latest/tinywasm/engine/struct.Config.html) for non-default fuel accounting, stack sizing, or GC collection thresholds.
+A configured `ResourceLimiter` can allow, reject, or trap memory and table allocation or growth requests, and GC object allocations.

-[^libm]: [rust-lang/rust#137578](https://github.com/rust-lang/rust/issues/137578) — tracking issue for floating-point math support in `no_std`.

-## Safety
+## Precompiled Modules

-TinyWasm only uses safe Rust by default.
-The optional `simd-x86` feature enables x86-specific SIMD intrinsics and uses `unsafe` internally.
-WebAssembly input is validated by default through the `validate` feature.
-Disabling validation should not let Wasm access host memory or escape the sandbox, but malformed input may panic or otherwise crash the process, so only disable it for trusted input.

-The internal `twasm` bytecode format is not currently validated as an untrusted input format.
-Malformed `twasm` may panic, but should not compromise memory safety or allow sandbox escape.
-Only run trusted `twasm` bytecode, or generate it through TinyWasm from Wasm input.
+TinyWasm can serialize a parsed module to its version-specific `.twasm` format.
+Loading an archive skips WebAssembly parsing, validation, and optimization.

+Applications that only load `.twasm` can remove the parser and validator from their binary by only enabling the `archive` feature.
+Depending on the target and release profile, this can produce binaries smaller than 300 KB.

-## Supported Proposals
+## Untrusted Input

-TinyWasm targets non-JavaScript core proposals through [phase 3](https://github.com/WebAssembly/proposals).
-JavaScript integrations and optional embedding or tooling APIs are not included here.
+WebAssembly [validation](https://webassembly.github.io/spec/core/valid/index.html) is enabled by default through the `validate` feature.
+Keep this feature enabled and leave `ParserOptions::validation` enabled for modules from untrusted sources.
+Without validation, parsing can produce modules that violate runtime assumptions and may panic during instantiation or execution.

+Validation does not limit parsing or execution resources.
+Hosts that run untrusted code should also set input limits, configure stack and `ResourceLimiter` limits, and use fuel- or time-budgeted execution as needed.

+Loading `.twasm` checks the archive header and encoding but does not run WebAssembly validation or verify TinyWasm's runtime invariants.
+Load archives only from trusted sources.
+For untrusted input, parse a WebAssembly binary with validation enabled.

+## WebAssembly Proposal Support

+TinyWasm generally implements non-JavaScript core proposals at [phase 4](https://github.com/WebAssembly/proposals#phase-4---standardize-the-feature-wg) or later, with some proposals implemented earlier.
+The table shows current support and known exceptions.

 | Proposal                                                                                                         | Status | `tinywasm` Version |
 | ---------------------------------------------------------------------------------------------------------------- | ------ | ------------------ |